-There are many situations where someone may be traveling with in-laws or grandparents, or even an extended family group, leading to multi-generational journeys that take on entire new elements of exploration and significance for each generation.
-Whether you are traveling with your families, or taking part in a skip a generation trip, where the grandparents take the kids on vacation without the parents (so you can have a vacation of your own!), multi-generational travel is absolutely a thing that’s becoming bigger.
+There are many situations where someone may be traveling with in-laws or grandparents, or even an extended family group, leading to multi-generational journeys that take on entirely new elements of exploration and significance for each generation.
+Whether you are traveling with your family or taking part in a skip-a-generation trip, where the grandparents take the kids on vacation without the parents (so you can have a vacation of your own!), multi-generational travel is absolutely a thing that’s becoming bigger.
 “Whether traveling to celebrate a birthday, graduation or anniversary, families have never spent more time on vacation together than now,” says Bisesto.
 “Families of all shapes and sizes are able to bond and create new memories thanks to multi-generational travel, and many tour companies across the globe offer are catering to this newfound popularity by offering a wide variety of activities that suit any age group, such as cooking classes, walking tours, boat cruises and more.
 Are family moons about to become the new buddymoons?

 Now more than ever, couples are forgoing relaxing beach honeymoons in place of adventurous destinations combined with luxury accommodations.
-For example, Clayoquot Wilderness Resort.
-“With 25 white canvas guest tents that feature full bathrooms, luxury linens, king beds, oil lamps and antique furnishings, and wood stoves, this resort situated in a World Biosphere Reserve Area allows honeymooners to be fully engrossed in nature without bypassing the luxury accommodations,” says Lindsey Epperly of Epperly Travel.
+For example, there's Clayoquot Wilderness Resort.
+“With 25 white canvas guest tents that feature full bathrooms, luxury linens, king beds, oil lamps, and antique furnishings, and wood stoves, this resort situated in a World Biosphere Reserve Area allows honeymooners to be fully engrossed in nature without bypassing the luxury accommodations,” says Lindsey Epperly of Epperly Travel.
 The 600-acre property also boasts a waterfront lounge, spa, a number of adventurous activities and extraordinary cuisine.

-This year, one of the most popular gift ideas are the at-home DNA kits that allow you to know your family’s heritage after as little as a quick cheek swab.
+This year, one of the most popular gift ideas is the at-home DNA kits that allow you to know your family’s heritage after as little as a quick cheek swab.
 And, of course, a great next step after learning your lineage is to make a journey to the homeland you never knew was a part of your history.
-“Heritage-based travel has never been more prominent,” says Haley Woods, Founder of the Girls LOVE Travel Facebook Group, which has become a supportive community of nearly 500,000 members.
+“Heritage-based travel has never been more prominent,” says Haley Woods, Founder of Girls LOVE Travel, which has become a supportive community of nearly 900,000 members.
 “Many of our members are taking DNA tests to trace their roots and then planning trips to immerse themselves in the culture.
 I’ve found that people are inspired by capturing photos in places that held value to their grandparents or great grandparents, for example, the house they grew up in or a school they attended,” says Woods.
 A lot of this heritage-based travel planning should pick up steam at the beginning of the year, after people receive ancestor-based DNA tests as holiday gifts.

-As global warming and climate concerns take over a lot of the national—and international—dialogue, so has a renewed interest in all the beauty that nature has to offer, right at our fingertips.
+As global warming and climate concerns take over a lot of the national and international dialogue, so has a renewed interest in all the beauty that nature has to offer, right at our fingertips.
 “Plenty of beautiful national parks are located throughout the United States allowing visitors the opportunity to take in jaw-dropping mountains, glaciers, deserts and more.
 Whether you’re looking to camp, hike, enjoy some sand boarding or whale watching, travel to national parks has remained a steady and popular option for cheap domestic trips,” says Bisesto.